g3bk47/CanteraCompilerPerformance/README.md

 | `icpc2021.3.0` | 38.50  | 41.67  | 44.74  | 39.22  | 37.90  | 40.70  | 109.01  | 107.93  |
 | `icpc2021.4.0` | 28.44  | 33.94  | 41.33  | 32.38  | 32.65  | 37.39  | 100.15  | 98.81  |

-## Accuracy

-The sum of the net reaction rates over all species and over all one million calls to `getNetProductionRates` is `-2277551.38719024` (kmol/m3/s), when evaluated with `g++8.5` and `default` settings.
-The largest deviation to that value occurs for `icpc18` with `full` optimizations with a value of `-2277551.38720698`.
-Table 3 shows the relative accuracy of all cases compared to `g++8.5` with `default` settings.
+# Benchmark Cases

+I benchmarked three commin use-cases of Cantera, both for accuracy and computational performance:
+- evaluation of chemical reaction rates
+- time ingetration of zero-dimensional reactors
+- solving one-dimensional freely propagating flames

+# Evaluation of Chemical Reaction Rates

+As a first benchmark, I measured the performance of `getNetProductionRates` together with the `gri30` reaction mechanism.
+I ran the function one million times, which takes about 10 s +- 0.1 s, and varied the temperature, pressure and mixture composition each time to bypass any internal caching.
+I then summed up the reaction rates for all species of all one million calls in order to compare the accuracy of this final result between the compilers.
+The test program can be found here: https://github.com/g3bk47/CanteraCompilerPerformance/blob/main/reactionRates.cpp.

 ## Performance

 I measured the time it takes to call `getNetProductionRates` with `gri30` one million times (see https://github.com/g3bk47/CanteraCompilerPerformance/blob/main/reactionRates.cpp).
 I ran each program 100 times.
 Table 4 shows the mean time over the 100 runs.

-The standard deviation is between 0.04-0.2 s depending on the compiler and optimization settings.
+Enabling `fastmath` increases the performance of `g++` by about 15 % compared to the default.
+Enabling `fastmath` together with `no-finite-math-only` still increases `g++`'s performance, but only by about 5 %.
+For the Intel compilers, the different settings yield almost equal runtimes.
+Only `fp-model strict` yields slighly slower code (1 % slower).
+In general, the Intel compilers are about 35 % faster at default optimizations flags compared with `g++` still 25 % faster at the most agressive optimization options.
+Using `fast math no-finite-math-only` instead of `fp-model precise` for the Intel compilers yields slightly faster code (1 %).

-**Table X. Runtime of one million calls to `getNetProductionRates` with `gri30` in seconds.**
+**Table 6.
+Runtime of one million calls to `getNetProductionRates` with `gri30` in seconds.**
 | compiler | noOpt | O2 | strict | default | fastmathsafe | fastmath | full | fullsafe |
 | :--- | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: |
 | `g++8.5.0` | 68.40  | 15.66  | n.a. | 15.15  | 14.26  | 12.85  | 12.39  | 14.06  |